Delegates from Swiss supermarket Migros have voted in favour of allowing the company’s 630 outlets to sell alcohol.

 The pledge against selling alcohol has been popular for Migros, particularly in more conservative areas, so there is the chance that some cooperatives will opt to stick with the status quo.

-If the cooperatives do however decide to implement the relaxed rules, the outlets will then begin to stock their shelves with beer, wine and tobacco.
+If the cooperatives do however decide to implement the relaxed rules, the outlets will then begin to stock their shelves with beer and wine.

 This will not happen until June 2022 at the earliest, Migros confirmed, due to an internal voting process among the cooperatives.